CFehrmann/SurveySolutionsAPIv2/README.md

 worlds is the [dtplyr](https://github.com/tidyverse/dtplyr) package, and for a comparison between the dplyr package and the data.table package see [here](https://atrebas.github.io/post/2019-03-03-datatable-dplyr/).

-Specific changes in version 0.6.X:

-- Preparation for token authentication (not active yet)
-- Map handling and management: suso_mapupload(), suso_mapassign(),
-  suso_mapinfo()
-- Introduction of S3 classes for return values, such that all information returned from the API can be used efficiently.
-See news for further details and classes.

 ## Installation